git-moss/DrivenByMoss-Documentation/Arturia/Arturia-Beatstep.md

 ## Installation

-Load the respective template from the folder _resources/Beatstep_ into the device by using Arturias Midi Control Center.
+Load the respective template from the folder _resources/Beatstep_ into the device by using Arturia's Midi Control Center.

 Make sure that the Global MIDI channel is set to 3.